Skip to main content

 May 09, 2023

 For both visitors and new residents, Los Angeles can be an intimidating city to explore.
-The legendary traffic often lives up to its name and the vastness of the city can be overwhelming at first.
-One of the best ways to explore and get to know the city, while simultaneously avoiding the need to drive, is to make use of the Los Angeles metro.
-The expansive light rail system will have you zipping all over the city with ease and security.
-Let us smooth your journey with all the tips and tricks you will need to efficiently utilize the Los Angeles metro!
+The legendary traffic often lives up to its name, and the vastness of the city can be overwhelming at first.
+One of the best ways to get around while avoiding the need to drive is by using the Los Angeles Metro Rail system.
+With six rail lines connecting many of the region’s most popular destinations, Metro makes it easy to travel throughout the city affordably and efficiently.

 Why Ride Metro?